Andrew Jones (basketball)

-Andrew Jones (born December 9, 1997) is an American professional basketball player who currently plays for SC Rasta Vechta in the German ProA.
+Andrew Jones (born December 9, 1997) is an American professional basketball player for the Kapfenberg Bulls of the Austrian Basketball Superliga.
 He played college basketball for the Texas Longhorns of the Big 12 Conference.

-Early life and high school career
+Early life

-Jones was born in Midland, Texas and moved with his family to Irving, Texas at age seven.
-When Jones was in second grade, he suffered minor bruises in a car accident near Sweetwater, Texas that left his sister, Alexis, with a broken wrist and his father, David, paralyzed from his chest down.
+Jones was born in Midland, Texas, and moved with his family to Irving, Texas, at age seven.
+When Jones was in second grade, he suffered minor bruises in a car accident near Sweetwater, Texas, that left his sister, Alexis, with a broken wrist and his father, David, paralyzed from his chest down.
 Due to his father's disability, Jones learned to cook and care for his father.
 He played basketball for MacArthur High School in Irving, where as a senior he averaged 30 points, 10 rebounds and seven assists per game and led his team to a 22–7 record.
 Jones played in the McDonald's All-American Game and Jordan Brand Classic.
-A four-star recruit, he committed to Texas on December 14, 2015 over Arizona, Baylor, Louisville, Oklahoma State, and Texas A&M, among others.
+A four-star recruit, he committed to Texas on December 14, 2015, over Arizona, Baylor, Louisville, Oklahoma State, and Texas A&M, among others.
 He credited his commitment to a strong relationship with coach Shaka Smart.